Polish Bankruptcy RP Diagnostic

 Feature Selection Guidance

-A parsimonious model using 50 carefully chosen ratios should achieve comparable predictive power to the full 64-feature model, while offering better generalization, faster inference, and improved interpretability.
-Practitioners can use this diagnostic as justification for dropping correlated ratios rather than including them for marginal improvements.
+A parsimonious model using 50 carefully chosen ratios should achieve comparable predictive power to the full 64-feature model with better generalization and interpretability.
+Practitioners can cite this diagnostic as justification for dropping correlated ratios.

 Regulatory Alignment

-In credit risk and financial regulation, simpler models are preferred when performance is equivalent.
-Basel III, Sarbanes-Oxley (SOX), and other frameworks reward transparency and parsimony.
-Demonstrating that 21.9% of features are redundant provides a quantitative rationale for model simplification.
+Basel III, Sarbanes-Oxley, and other frameworks reward transparency and parsimony when performance is equivalent.
+Demonstrating that 21.9% of features are redundant provides quantitative rationale for model simplification.

 Out-of-Sample Stability

-High-dimensional models with correlated features are prone to overfitting and performance degradation on new economic regimes (e.g., recessions, industry downturns).
-Pruning redundant features improves robustness and reduces the risk of "spurious correlation" failures.
+High-dimensional models with correlated features overfit and degrade on new economic regimes.
+Pruning redundant features improves robustness and reduces the risk of spurious correlation failures.

 Redundancy does not imply causation or lack of importance.
 A correlated feature may still be interpretable and communicate risk clearly to stakeholders.
 The diagnostic informs dimensionality but does not dictate which features to keep.